dqops/dqo/docs/checks/column/strings/string-max-length.md

 **string max length** checks

 **Description**
-Column level check that ensures that the length of string in a column does not exceed the maximum accepted length.
+Column-level check that ensures that the length of string in a column does not exceed the maximum accepted length.

 ___